RedPenguin101/aoc2021/day03.md

 It would be simply enough to treat each bit as a character and count the frequencies.
 But since this is a binary problem, there must be a way to do this using binary operations.
 I feel like this is something to do with checksums and error detection?
 The counting thing is hard though, since you only have one bit.
 Or maybe there's a trick in that gamma and epsilon are inverse: wherever gamma has a 1, epsilon has a 0.

-The problem does say what to do in case of a tie, so I'd assume there aren't any.
+The problem doesn't say what to do in case of a tie, so I'd assume there aren't any.

 About 20 mins later: Couldn't figure out a smart way to do it, so here's a stupid way: